What is SEO in Digital Marketing? Complete SEO Tutorial for Beginners

 2. Off-Page SEO

-Brand Mentions: Even unlinked brand mentions across the web contribute to your perceived authority.
-The more people discuss your brand, the more legitimate you appear to search engines.
+Brand Mentions: Unlinked brand mentions on the internet also improve your site’s authority.
+The more often your brand is mentioned, the more credible you become in the eyes of search engines.

-Online Reviews: Reviews on platforms like Google My Business, Yelp, and industry-specific review sites influence both local SEO and general trustworthiness signals.
+Online Reviews: Online reviews of your company on platforms such as Google My Business, Yelp, and industry-specific review sites impact both local SEO and general SEO.

 Learn advanced strategies in our link building guide